RELATIONAL CARE IN EDUCATION

 Training packages of one half day and a full day are available to professionals, carers, organisations and educational communities who wish to develop awareness of the impact of adverse childhood experiences (ACEs), understand and support relational and attachment needs, and become more trauma informed in their knowledge, skills, and practices.

 Any group size can be accommodated and bespoke requests are welcome.
-Please contact us for Webinar dates and times for 2020 - 2021.
+Please check the training and events calendar for scheduled training, or contact us to discuss you needs.

 *NEW* FOUR DAYS